UW’s Kelsey Plum selected No. 1 overall by San Antonio Stars in the 2017 WNBA Draft

 - Mayor Ed Murray’s lawyer: Medical exam disproves accuser’s anatomical claim

-“I told my mom when I was 10 years old that I wanted to play in the WNBA, and for that to come true, that’s one of those moments you dream about your entire life,” Plum said in an interview right after her name was called.

-Plum, a native of Poway Calif., attended the draft in New York City.
+“She’s the complete package.
+She’s not only a dynamic scorer, but she has incredible work ethic and great basketball I.Q., and she’s somebody in the locker room that people want to be around,” Riley said.
+“She’s a good leader, and she has everything we’re looking for in our culture here in San Antonio.
+We value who she is as a player and as a person.”

+Plum played Jefferson twice in college and says she’s followed the former UConn guard’s career.
+She’s always been a WNBA fan, and has seen some Stars games, but has never been to San Antonio, Plum said.

 Plum led the Huskies to the Sweet 16 of the 2016 NCAA tournament, where they lost to Mississippi State.
-Even though they did not manage to replicate the success they enjoyed in 2015, when they fought their way to the NCAA Final Four, Plum left an inedible impact on the program, and rewrote the UW, Pac-12 and NCAA record books in her final year.
+Even though they did not manage to replicate the success they enjoyed in 2015, when they fought their way to the NCAA Final Four, Plum left an indelible impact on the program and rewrote the UW, Pac-12 and NCAA record books in her final year.

 She set a new NCAA women’s scoring record (3,527 points) and season scoring record (1,109), and finished her career as the second leading scorer in NCAA basketball history, trailing only Pete Maravich’s 3,667 points.